znd4/znd4.github.io/_posts/2023-05-05-serimats-llms-are-mesa-optimizers.markdown

 ### Risks

 Proposals like the one above do carry risks (besides the obvious direct risks involved with gain-of-function research).
 If we put a ton of energy into these sorts of alignment evaluation studies, it's possible that we could become complacent when we get negative results.
 Tripping an alarm with one of these evaluations could be hugely valuable -- demonstrating deceptive alignment, or catching a model successfully working out the steps to copy itself in a sandbox -- but the spectre of deceptive alignment should always be in the back of our minds when we don't find anything.
-Absence of evidence is not evidence of abascence.
+Absence of evidence is not evidence of absence.

-I've been thinking about an imperfect analogy: We don't want to be like the doctors before [stethoscopes](https://en.wikipedia.org/wiki/Stethoscope).
-Basically, never forget our ignorance.

 ## Quotes